jack-davison/leaf.magic/.github/CONTRIBUTING.md

     The title of your PR should briefly describe the change.
     The body of your PR should contain `Fixes #issue-number`.

-*  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
-Follow the style described in <https://style.tidyverse.org/news.html>.
+*  For user-facing changes, place a bullet under the appropriate, second-level header; Breaking Changes, New Features, or Bug Fixes.

 ### Code/API style